Academic Grievance Policy (2022-2023)

 Informal Process

-1. A student charging an instructor(s) of record with prejudiced, capricious, or unfair academic appraisal (e.g. grading, assessment, evaluation, examination, judgment) shall notify and discuss the complaint with the instructor(s) of record without fear of reprisal.
+1. Students charging an instructor(s) of record with prejudiced, capricious, or unfair academic appraisal (e.g., grading, assessment, evaluation, examination, judgment) shall notify and discuss the complaint with the instructor(s) of record without fear of reprisal.
 This will be a meeting between the student and the instructor(s) of record.

-2. If the problem remains unresolved after the first meeting with the student and instructor(s) of record, the student should notify and discuss the complaint with the instructor(s) of record’s department chairperson.
-At the department chairperson’s discretion, a meeting may occur with the student, instructor(s) of record, and department chairperson.
-Upon receipt of the complaint the department chairperson should attempt to offer resolution to the complaint within seven business days.
+2. If the problem remains unresolved after the first meeting with the student and instructor(s) of record, the student should notify and discuss the complaint with the instructor(s) of record's department chairperson.
+At the department chairperson's discretion, a meeting may occur with the student, instructor(s) of record, and department chairperson.
+Upon receipt of the complaint the department should attempt to offer resolution to the complaint within a reasonable timeframe.
 Any resolution will be provided in writing to the student(s).

 Formal Process

-Within five business days of receiving notice of merit, the student and instructor(s) of record have the right to meet individually with the Director of Community Standards & Counseling to review the formal grievance procedures and ask questions related to the process.
+Within five business days of the notification identifying that the complaint warrants moving forward, the student and instructor(s) of record have the right to meet individually with the Sr. Director, Center for Student Well-Being to review the formal grievance procedures and answer any process related questions.

 1. Within seven business days of the scheduled hearing, both the student and the instructor(s) of record will receive a list of the Board members.
 The parties will have 24 hours of receipt of the names to identify if there is a concern about a potential conflict of interest.
-A request for a change of board member will be entertained by the Director of Community Standards and Counseling.
+A request for a change of board member will be entertained by the Sr. Director, Center for Student Well-Being.
 If a conflict exists, the board make up will be adjusted and all parties will be notified.

 2. The student and instructor(s) of record must submit all materials and a list of witnesses (including full name, contact information and purpose of their desired attendance at the hearing) which they wish to include in the hearing process.
-This must be submitted to the Director of Community Standards and Counseling five business days before the hearing date.
+This must be submitted to the Sr. Director, Center for Student Well-Being five business days before the hearing date.

-3. The Board, and the participants will receive all document submitted for consideration and witness lists, no less than three business days from the date of the hearing.
+3. The Board and the participants will receive all documents submitted for consideration and witness lists no less than three business days from the date of the hearing.
 [Any individual who will be called as a witness may not serve in a role as advisor to either party.]

 6. The hearing shall be closed to the public.
-The following individuals associated with the grievance shall attend the hearing: the student, the student’s advisor (if appropriate), Academic Grievance Board, instructor(s) of record(s), instructor(s) of record(s) advisor and hearing board advisor or designee.
+The following individuals associated with the grievance may attend the hearing: the student, the student's advisor, Academic Grievance Board, instructor(s) of record, instructor(s) of record's advisor, and hearing board advisor or the Sr. Director, Center for Student Well-Being.

 7. The presentation of witnesses for both parties will occur at the allotted witness time during the hearing procedures (see Appendix A).